NiloGregginz33/QMGRExperiments/README.md

 https://www.academia.edu/126549379/Simulating_Hawking_Radiation_Quantum_Circuits_and_Information_Retention is the original paper associated with the work.

-## Licensing and Usage Restrictions
+## Licensing and Usage Restrictions and UPDATE

 This repository contains two types of code, each governed by different rules: